 “A combination of Dubai’s unique geographic position between producing and consuming markets and DDE as a leading diamond trading hub in the centre of the region has helped Stargems secure strong volume and sales for their diamonds.
 Our partnership with Stargems is part of our ongoing efforts to present real and tangible opportunities for members of the diamond industry and bridges the gap between the diamond producing nations and the manufacturers.
 These are essential in helping traders conduct their business safely, efficiently and confidently,” Ahmed Bin Sulayem, Executive Chairman, DMCC and DDE Chairman, said.

 “Dubai is the third biggest diamond trading hub in the world with USD 16.7 billion of rough diamonds traded in 2017, and will continue to play a central role for the diamond trade” Ahmed Bin Sulayem added.

 Shailesh Javeri, Group Chairman and Founder of Stargems Group said: “Since we started our operations and collaborated with DMCC in early 2018, we have experienced continuous growth.
 We continue to enjoy an increasing number of participants from across the leading diamond centres.
 Our partnership with the DDE will undoubtedly enable us to continue this growth trend.”

 Today, DMCC is one of the world’s leading diamond trading hubs with over USD 16.7 billion of rough diamonds traded in 2017.
-The DDE is the only World Federation of Diamond Bourses (WFDB) accredited exchange in the Middle East.
+The DDE is the only World Federation of Diamond Bourses (WFDB) accredited exchange in the GCC.
 It provides its members and industry participants with the appropriate infrastructure, products, services and regulation they require to grow, succeed and trade with confidence.